rafatuita/dashboard_wiki/FAQ.md

 In case you did not find any answer here and in [closed issues](https://github.com/kubernetes/dashboard/issues?q=is%3Aissue+is%3Aclosed), [create new issue](https://github.com/kubernetes/dashboard/issues/new).

+### I cannot see any graphs in Dashboard, how to enable them?

+Make sure, that Heapster is up and running and Dashboard was able to connect with it.
+First you have to verify Heapster state with Dashboard or `kubectl` command.
+Then you should check Dashboard logs and look for `metric` and `Heapster` keywords.
+You can find more informations about Dashboard's Integrations [here](https://github.com/kubernetes/dashboard/wiki/Integrations).

 ### During development I receive a lot of strange errors in the browser's console.
 What may be wrong?

 You probably need to update your npm dependencies.
 Run following commands from Dashboard's root directory: